Acoustic transmission problems: wavenumber-explicit bounds and resonance-free regions: Introduction

 \item[(e)] The case when the obstacle is a ball, in both configurations of the wavenumbers, has been studied by Capdeboscq and coauthors in \cite{CLP12,Cap12} (and summarised in \cite[Chapter~5]{AC16}) using separation of variables and bounds on Bessel and Hankel functions. \een

-\paragraph{The main results of this paper.} In this paper we prove analogues of the bound in (a) above when the obstacle is Lipschitz and star-shaped (Theorems \ref{thm:FirstBound} and \ref{thm:nonzero}) and hence also a resonance-free strip beneath the real axis (Theorem \ref{thm:res}).
+\paragraph{The main results of this paper and their novelty.} In this paper we prove analogues of the bound in (a) above when the obstacle is Lipschitz and star-shaped (Theorems \ref{thm:FirstBound} and \ref{thm:nonzero}) and hence also the existence of a resonance-free strip beneath the real axis (Theorem \ref{thm:res}).
 Our condition on the ratio of the wavenumbers is slightly more restrictive than that in \cite{CaPoVo:99}, since the parameters in the transmission conditions are also involved (see Equation \eqref{eq:cond} and Remark \ref{rem:unnatural} below).
 Nevertheless we believe this is the first time such results have been proved for the transmission problem when the obstacle is non-convex or non-smooth.

-Furthermore, our bound is explicit in the two wavenumbers and the star-shapedness parameter of the domain, and valid for all wavenumbers greater than zero (satisfying the restriction on the ratio).
+Furthermore, the constant in our bound is given completely explicitly, and the bound is valid for all wavenumbers greater than zero (satisfying the restriction on the ratio).
 On the other hand, the bound for smooth convex obstacles in \cite{CaPoVo:99} assumes that both wavenumbers are large, with the ratio of the two fixed, but the bound is not explicit in this ratio (although we expect the results of \cite{Ga:15} could be used to get a bound for smooth convex obstacles that is explicit in the ratio of wavenumbers, when the wavenumbers are large enough \cite{Ga:16}).
+An additional feature of the constant in our bound is that, whilst the bound is valid for all star-shaped Lipschitz obstacles, the constant only depends on the diameter of the obstacle.
+This ``shape-robustness" makes the bound particular suitable for applications in quantifying how uncertainty in the shape of the obstacle affects the solution (done for the transmission problem at low frequency in \cite{HiScScSc:18}), and these applications are currently under investigation.